-I’m a lecturer at the Bullard Laboratories, Department of Earth Sciences, University of Cambridge and a fellow of Trinity College.
-I’m a theoretician, and my research interests encompass a broad spread of geophysics and geochemistry.
-I use techniques from continuum mechanics, numerical analysis, and statistics to tackle a wide variety of problems associated with the workings of Earth’s deep interior.
+I’m Professor of Geodynamics at the Bullard Laboratories, Department of Earth Sciences, University of Cambridge and fellow and Dean of College at Trinity College.
+I use ideas from physics, chemistry, and mathematics to tackle a wide variety of problems associated with the workings of Earth’s deep interior.

 On this site you’ll find more details about my research and my teaching.
 I am always on the look out for talented students and postdocs to work with me on cutting-edge Earth Science problems: please do not hesitate to get in touch.